A beautiful and captivating region of France

 Excellent itinery, tour manager, and hotel

-It was an excellent tour that fell just short of 5 stars.
+It was an excellent vacation that fell just short of 5 stars.
 The Canal du Midi return trip (about 2 hours altogether) was pleasant but a little underwhelming, involving a cruise along the canal including some of the suburbs of Carcassonne (i.e. perhaps not the most scenic one might have hoped for).
 Also the trip to the vineyard for a tasting and dinner (also on the last day) was not memorable (neither were the wines), although our local host and his team were very good.
 The meals included on the trip (apart from the superb breakfasts) were also not too special but the 'self catering' meals of local produce were wonderful as was our hotel in the old city of Carcassonne and the city itself!

 A beautiful and captivating region of France